 The MAT in English program offers:

-- Small classes of 10-15 students, facilitating a personalized learning experience
+• Small classes of 7-15 students, for a more personalized learning experience

 Total Minimum Credits: 33